Global Justice Program

 We plan to provide funding for our regular Global Justice Program (GJP) to bring outstanding national and international experts to the University of Oregon campus, whose service on campus will enhance the educational offerings of the university in the fields of humanities and social sciences, focusing primarily on international relations, peace, and the United Nations (as specified in the gift agreement governing these funds).

 For our regular programs, all UO faculty (tenure line and career) are eligible to apply, with approval of proposal from their department/unit head or dean).
 We encourage joint proposals involving multiple faculty including junior and senior faculty members from diverse units and collaboration with students.
+Applicants are encouraged to consider inviting speakers through the University of Oregon membership in the Scholars at Risk Network.

 Application Details